 Director Attendance

 Philip S.L.
 Tsai (Chairman) 12

 Alberto S. Yao 10

 Margarita L. San Juan 12

-Angeline Ann H. Hwang (a) 7
+Angeline Ann H. Hwang +(a) 7

-- (a) Member from May 2, 2019; attended 7 out of 7 meetings - Trust Investment Committee provides oversight functions, overall strategic business development and financial policy directions to the Trust and Asset Management Group.
+- (a) Member from May 2, 2019; attended 7 out of 7 meetings - + Director Hwang passed away on April 11, 2020. - Trust Investment Committee provides oversight functions, overall strategic business development and financial policy directions to the Trust and Asset Management Group.
 It oversees the trust, investment management and fiduciary activities of the Bank, and ensures that they are conducted in accordance with applicable rules and regulations, and judicious practices.
 Moreover, it ensures that prudent operating standards and internal controls are in place and that the Board's objectives are clearly understood and duly implemented by the concerned units and personnel.
 The Trust Investment Committee convened 11 times in 2019.